The key to being an effective communicator is that you have to know how to listen. Active listening is crucial in our day to day to life.

-Another sign of active listening is when we have a genuine interest in a topic, we ask a few questions about what we hear and embody the information into our long term memory.
+Another sign of active listening is when we have a genuine interest in a topic, we ask a few questions about what we hear and embody the information into our long-term memory

-- In the course of the active listening, the listener reviews the points discussed so far and mentally summarizes them.
+- In the course of active listening, the listener reviews the points discussed so far and mentally summarizes them.

 - Throughout the talk, the listener “listens between the lines” in search of meaning that is not necessarily put into spoken words.